JuanGongora/JuanGongora.github.io/_posts/2018-05-11-oop_crash_course_for_php.markdown

 By implementing `Page` to the `class PrintedPage` it now requires the usage of those methods.
 So it needs to have `build`, as well as `theme`.
 If either of those methods aren't implemented, then it would throw an error:

-`Fatal error: Class DefaultPage contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (Page::iDoNotExist) in /app/indexes.php on line 105 Call Stack: 0.0001 365016 1. {main}() /app/indexes.php:0 `
+`Fatal error: Class PrintedPage contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (Page::iDoNotExist) in /app/index.php on line 105 Call Stack: 0.0001 365016 1. {main}() /app/index.php:0 `

 Now for abstract classes: